duckdb/duckdb-web/scripts/README.md

 ### Prerequisites

-Install the NodeJS and Python dependencies in the `duckdb-web directory`:
+Install the NodeJS and Python dependencies in the `duckdb-web` directory:

 ```bash
 npm install